 Only consider applying for a car loan if you have:

-- Gotten a proper, affordable price quote.
-All lawful lenders/dealerships should be willing to answer any questions you have concerning their fees/rates and must display those costs within their contracts.
+Gotten a proper, affordable price quote.
+All legitimate lenders/dealerships should be willing to answer any questions you have concerning their fees/rates and must display those costs within their contracts.

-- Saved for an appropriate down payment.
-Although a down payment isn’t always necessary, a sizeable one can reduce the length of your debt and make you more qualified for a favorable loan.
+Saved for an appropriate down payment.
+Although a down payment isn’t always necessary, a sizeable one can reduce the length of your debt and make you more qualified for a favourable loan.

 Looking for the Best Car Loan?